In this tutorial, you will learn how to configure a Surfshark VPN tunnel on LibreELEC with the Kodi add-on.

 - Click Install at the bottom of the next page.

-- After the installation, go to Add-ons and in the Program Add-ons section, you must see the VPN Manager icon.
+- After the installation, go to Add-ons, and in the Program add-ons section, you should see the VPN Manager for OpenVPN icon.

 - Click on VPN Provider and navigate to the User Defined option.